avraham-bernstein/avraham-bernstein.github.io/cv/abe-cv.md

         // max n < 2^13 dwords (= 2^15 bytes)

         ```
         c.
-I invented high quality, tiny footprint, and extremely fast PRNGs ([Pseudorandom Number Generator]).
-I validated the PRNGs with the "gold standard" [PractRand] utility.
-Use of PRNGs is an important [obfuscation] tactic.
-Each module or DSO was assigned its own tiny PRNG, implemented as a C [inline function], with its own unique random IV.
-This avoids having a single global PRNG function that is much more easily attacked.
+I invented high quality, tiny footprint, and extremely fast [PRNGs] (Pseudorandom Number Generators).
+I validated the [PRNGs][PRNG] with the "gold standard" [PractRand] utility.
+Use of [PRNGs][PRNG] is an important [obfuscation] tactic.
+Each module or DSO was assigned its own tiny [PRNG], implemented as a C [inline function], with its own unique random IV (Initialization Vector).
+This avoids having a single global [PRNG] function that is much more easily attacked.
         d.
 I tweaked the lightweight [XXTEA] cipher in order to greatly improve its cryptographic strength.
         e.
 I invented an obfuscated [FORTH]-like compiler that could dynamically load obfuscated applications into pay-TV set top boxes.
         f. __My most significant crytographic algorithm invention is a UHW (_Uniformly_ distributed Hamming Weight)__ implemented with DFTs ([Digital Fourier Transformations][digital fourier transformation]).
 A standard HW (Hamming Weight) is the sum of the "1" bits in a binary number.
 Therefore the range of a HW value is from zero to the number of bits in the number, e.g. typically 32 or 64 depending upon the [CPU] architecture.
 The range of a UHW is the same.
 Standard HWs are non-linear functions, _but they are not cryptographically useful/interesting on account of their underlying [binomial distribution]._ Rotating or permuting the bits in a number according to its HW does not change the HW, therefore the operation is invertible.
 But a UHW is also non-linear.
 It is also invariant with respect to bit rotation and permutation, and therefore is invertible _as long as the rotation/permutation uses groups the size of 1/4 of the bits in the underlying value, e.g. 32-bit and 64-bit values._ Cryptographic operations based upon UHWs are much stronger than the DDRs ([Data Dependent Rotations]) permutations made famous by Rivest in his [RC5] cipher.
 For example in [RC5] the low 5 bits of the preceding 32-bit value is used to rotate the subsequent 32-bit value.
 But by using UHWs, the UHW of the preceding 64-bit value could be used to rotate the subsequent 64-bit value.
 The UHW has many properties similar to standard HWs.
 I will publish a paper on the algorithm in the near future, including an empirical proof that the distribution is uniform (but with some minor perturbations).
 Here is the source code of the core algorithm: